 Greetings!
 This is important so please read carefully.

 We at Miles Family Medicine instituted our own Coronavirus Task Force in February 2020 in preparation for the pandemic.
 We have implemented new strategies to keep everyone safe.
-We continue to remain consistently up to date on the prevention practices as well as the ever changing screening guidelines, local resources and trends.
+We continue to remain consistently up to date on the prevention practices as well as the ever changing screening guidelines, local resources, and trends.
+As an office we have regular disinfection cleanings throughout the day and use a UV-C and HEPA filtration system for the indoor air.
+Every employee has received the Moderna COVID-19 vaccine.
+We also limit who may come into the office.

 Included here are some guidelines on how to start a Telehealth visit, how to prepare for the visit and the types of visits possible.
 Your visit will be made with a secure and private online platform and documented in your chart just as we normally do.
 We can still transmit needed prescriptions electronically to your pharmacy.